scholarslab/CodeLab/chapter09/lesson.md

 infile.close()
 ```

-Text will then be a string that holds the text of the input file.
+`text` will then be a string that holds the contents of the input file.

 The call at the end to `close` isn't even strictly necessary.
 It's good practice to do it for optimal resource management, but Python will do it for you if you forget.